mafezs/linux-coap-log-collector/agent/README.md

 ```
 ## Usage
 1. Ensure the coap_agent.conf file is properly configured.
+2. Make sure you give all log files you specified in coap_agent.conf the right permissions of reading and writing
-2. Start the CoAP agent:
+3. Start the CoAP agent:
 ```sh
 python3 coap_agent.py
 ```